 For sales of gold ingots and ingots to be considered declarable, each individual piece of ingots must have a fineness of at least.
 When it is necessary to report a purchase of gold, the dealer will be the one to report it.
 Form 8300 requires information about the gold purchaser, including name, social security number, address, and license number.
 If part of the form is left blank, the dealer must still send the form to the IRS.

+For those looking to invest in an American Gold IRA, it is important to understand the reporting requirements associated with such purchases.
+Additionally, if you are considering investing in gold through an IRA, you should be aware of the rules and regulations surrounding gold in IRA investments.
 Sales by customers to distributors of certain precious metals that exceed specific quantities require reporting to the IRS on forms 1099B.
 In another example, someone walks into a local gold coin store and uses cash (paper money) to pay for gold coins.
 That law was repealed in 1974 and is only relevant today with respect to certain cases of buying gold.
 Read on for information on when you should report a purchase of gold, offered by the experienced professionals at First National Bullion and Coin.

 Physical gold or silver holds are subject to a capital gains tax equal to their marginal tax rate, up to a maximum of 28%.
 Many investors prefer to own physical gold and silver rather than exchange-traded funds (ETFs) that invest in these precious metals.
 As explained in the “Reportable Purchases” section, purchases of precious metals are not declared unless the cash reporting thresholds are exceeded.
 Other precious metal products are declarable, but are not included here because the average investor doesn't trade them.